dimyG/jekyll-theme-chirpy/tabs/about.md

 a small personal investment portfolio.

-My goal is to gain the means to [continue]({% post_url 2020-06-04-getting-into-artificial-intelligence %}) the mythical journey of understanding intelligence, building autonomous agents along the way.
+My goal is to gain the means to [continue]({% post_url 2020-06-04-getting-into-artificial-intelligence %}) the mythical journey of understanding intelligence, building interesting and useful stuff along the way.

 [comment]: <> Apart from my involvement in the CAE software industry and the many years of coding experience in python, I have one large
 [comment]: <> [web project]({% post_url 2020-06-03-zakanda_technical_overview %}) under my belt,